 Maslow is most famously known for his Hierarchy of Needs.

-It is a pyramid that starts with the broadest category of basic needs, such as food, clothing, and shelter.
-Then it moves onto the sense of security.
+It is a pyramid of human motives that starts with the broadest category of basic needs, such as food, clothing, and shelter.
+Then, it moves on to the sense of security.

 The next need in this pyramid is love and relationships, which is followed by respect and self-esteem.
 All these progress to the category of self-actualization.
 This is supposed to be the final aim.